-Meet Melissa Ketch After moving to New York City (after living in the Ivory Coast,…
+Meet Melissa Ketch After moving to New York City to pursue a career in fashion…

 Meet Johna Rutz

 After trying everything from oil painting to beauty pageants, Johna Rutz discovered her love for programming after attending a robotics camp when she was only 15 years old.
 Now, Johna is a senior technology consultant at Credera, a full-service management and IT consulting firm based out of Dallas.
 Keep reading to learn Johna’s favorite part about coding, what a typical day in her life looks like and why she feels that there is a lack of women in technology.

 - My name is: Johna Rutz

 - My social handles are:

 - Find my website at: www.johnarutz.com